NicoHadas/CardiacArrest_Mortality_Predictive_Model/README.md

 # Predictive Model for ICU Cardiac Arrest Mortality

 ## Overview
 This repository provides code, documentation, and resources for building a **predictive model** to assess in-hospital mortality risk for ICU patients with cardiac arrest (CA).
-The model leverages data from **MIMIC-IV** and **Phecodes** to identify key predictors, support clinical decision-making, and enhance patient outcomes.
+The model uses data from **MIMIC-IV** and **Phecodes** to identify key predictors, support clinical decision-making, and enhance patient outcomes.

 ---